abhayagiri/beginning-our-day/manuscripts/lpp.md

-# When the Mango Picking Pole Is Too Long
+# The Mango Picking Pole Is Too Long

 ## Luang Por Pasanno